 Example: Good KPIs will enable you to immediately identify what actions you can take to improve them and, consequently, your business.
 Let's say your sales have increased by 20%.
 With this data, you should be able to find out why: the chosen indicators will reveal actions to pursue (or to stop) in order to increase the sales.

 To summarize: if your indicators correspond to precise needs, they will necessarily be aligned with your strategy and objectives.
 Thus they will give you action items.

 A piece of advice: measure only what you need to track your quarterly and annual goals.

 Feel free to share your ideas, your indicators to discuss and evaluate their relevance.
 Your employees also need to feel involved in this process.
 After all, they will reflect their daily work.

 KPIS: SHARE THE INFORMATION!

 The indicators put in place by your employees must be your strength.
-They are an inherent part of the smooth running of the team.
-Create an atmosphere in which everyone can learn.
+They are an inherent part of efficient teams.

 Being able to measure your progress in relation to your objectives allows to share information and to ensure everyone is working towards the same goals.

 These goals are sure to be a conversation starter and make meetings more actionable.
 You have concrete data and results to present.
 These indicators are also a way to evaluate the quality of the work of an employee.
 It is, therefore, a good opportunity to support the team to achieve the next goals.